martincarre/fast-crypto/README.md

     - Improve the timeStamps since Mongoose supports it directly within the models: https://stackoverflow.com/questions/10006218/which-schematype-in-mongoose-is-best-for-timestamp.

  * **compare.js:**
-    - Working on comparing prices between markets and take positions.
-Include everything in a new DB or new collection.
+    - Working on taking the positions.
+Orders were included in a dedicated collection: next step is trying to compare volumes and select the adequate markets.
 WORK IN PROGRESS
-    - At the moment, I'm only querying the DB and then creating a new record but I need to be able to reference(populate) some of the information from the data that already exists in the DB...
-For instance, the orderbooks are both being saved under each respective ticker and then in the compRecord.
-I need to find out how I can use references(populate) instead of duplicating the data. -- For this I could rearrange the data located in comp to include the _id. --

 ## Other info:

 This is currently running on a Raspberry Pi 3 Model B with pi64 OS (for the mongodb support): https://github.com/bamarni/pi64.
 I seem to be having troubles with the Raspberry Pi and Mongodb.
 Everything works correctly up to some point.
 I believe that the raspberry memory is too low and that Mongodb crashes when it fills the RAM...
+-- UPDATE: Definitely fills up the RAM.
+The more information the raspberry is working with the faster the mongo instance crashes... --